brianhouse/art_and_code/units/2_repetition/lecture.md

     line(i * 40, 0, i * 40, 300)
 ```

 You'll notice that this requires a bit of math.
 Until now, we've only supplied our drawing functions like `line()` with static numbers.
-But it turns out that Python can do math on the fly, so we can use short equations as parameters instead.
+But it turns out that Python can do math on the fly, so we can use short equations as arguments instead.

 In this case, we give line a value of `i * 40` as the x-coordinate for both the start and the end of the line.
 We know that we are going to run this loop 10 times, and that `i` is going to begin as 0 and increase incrementally up until 9. `*` is the symbol for multiplication, so when we multiply those numbers by 40, we're going to get 0, 40, 80, 120, 160, 200, 240, 280, 320, 360 ... that means the lines will be in different places.